 About Canada’s National Observer

-CNO is a leader in digital media.
-We have a core team of full-time journalists and work with freelancers across Canada and in the U.S. With a focus on climate change, energy, disinformation, and politics, CNO has made history as the first digital-only publication to win a National Newspaper Award and to receive a Michener Award citation.
+Canada's National Observer is a leader in digital media.
+We have a core team of full-time journalists in Ontario and British Columbia and we work with freelancers across Canada.
+With a focus on climate change, energy, disinformation, and politics, CNO has made history as the first digital-only publication to win a National Newspaper Award in the business reporting category and to receive a Michener Award citation for energy reporting.
 CNO is owned by Observer Media Group and is a member of The Trust Project.